 1. Error code display

 This model is equipped with a self-diagnosis device for various electrical circuits.

-If a problem is detected in any of those circuits, the engine trouble warning light will come on and the right display will indicate a two-digit error code.
+If a problem is detected in any of those circuits, the engine trouble warning light comes on and the display indicates an error code.